 (a) Consider the Size of the Genus

 Consider the size of the prior art genus, bearing in mind that size alone cannot support an obviousness rejection.
 There is no absolute correlation between the size of the prior art genus and a conclusion of obviousness.
 See, e.g., Baird, 16 F.3d at 383, 29 USPQ2d at 1552.
 Thus, the mere fact that a prior art genus contains a small number of members does not create a per se rule of obviousness.
-However, a genus may be so small that, when considered in light of the totality of the circumstances, it would anticipate the claimed species or subgenus.
+Even where the genus contains a small number of members, the disclosed genus may not possess a recognizable class of compounds with common properties.
+This is a distinction between an obviousness rejection and an anticipation rejection.
+Contrast the obviousness consideration with an anticipation rejection where it is clear that each member of the small genus contain common properties.
+A genus may be so small that, when considered in light of the totality of the circumstances, it would anticipate the claimed species or subgenus.
 For example, it has been held that a prior art genus containing only 20 compounds and a limited number of variations in the generic chemical formula inherently anticipated a claimed species within the genus because "one skilled in [the] art would... envisage each member" of the genus.
 In re Petering, 301 F.2d 676, 681, 133 USPQ 275, 280 (CCPA 1962) (emphasis in original).
 More specifically, the court in Petering stated: